wp-plugins/youtube-embed-plus/readme.txt

 **500,000+ downloads!
 Here are some recently added features:**

+* Instant HTTPS support.
+It can even convert past non-HTTPS videos to HTTPS.
+Did you know that Google uses HTTPS support as a ranking signal for SERP?
+[Read more here >>](http://googlewebmastercentral.blogspot.com/2014/08/https-as-ranking-signal.html)
 * iOS playback preferences
 * Embed an entire channel as a playlist
 * "At a Glance" direct access to your YouTube posts/pages